 You can catch toxoplasmosis through contact with cat faeces.
-If you are pregnant, the infection can damage your baby, so take precautions – see Infections transmitted by animals, further down this page, or preventing toxoplasmosis.
+If you are pregnant, the infection can damage your baby, so take precautions – see Infections transmitted by animals, further down this page, or our page on preventing toxoplasmosis.
 Most women have had the infection before pregnancy and will be immune.

 If you feel you may have been at risk, discuss it with your GP, midwife or obstetrician.
 If you are infected while you're pregnant, treatment for toxoplasmosis is available.
 Treatment can reduce the risk of the baby becoming infected.
 Where the baby is infected, treatment may reduce the risk of damage.

-Parvovirus B19 infection is common in children and causes a characteristic red rash on the face, so it's often called slapped cheek disease.
+Parvovirus B19 infection is common in children and causes a characteristic red rash on the face, so it's often called "slapped cheek syndrome".